QingJWan/SGANet/README.md

 branches.SGA-Net achieves the best performance in all metrics on the STARSS23 dataset, verifying the effectiveness of SGA-Net.

- ICASSP 2026 - 2026 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)
+ International Conference on Acoustics, Speech and Signal Processing (ICASSP) 2026